Eric Racy: 2ne1 'New Evolution' Global Tour & Katy Perry's 'Prismatic World Tour'

 Shortly after the release of Careless World, Racy was asked to join YG Entertainment for the mega K Pop group 2NE1's first world tour.
 Alongside former members of Michael Jackson, Cee-Lo and Beyonce's camps, Eric traveled to Seoul to help program and create the audio and multimedia for the show.
 Racy traveled with the group as part of the band for the duration of the tour and also created a remix of 2ne1's hit "I am the best" that was used for the concert's finale.
 The remix appears on the 'Live in Japan' tour DVD.

 In 2014, while back in the studio in LA, Racy was approached to join the Katy Perry "Prismatic" World Tour to help build and program the show as he had for 2ne1's 'New Evolution'.
 After spending several months creating the show in Los Angeles, Eric traveled with Katy and the tour for the first leg before heading back to the studio.
 The Prismatic World Tour which opened to critical acclaim continued throughout 2014/2015, becoming Perry's most successful tour to date.

 In addition to his work as a mixer, Racy is also one half of "Black Box Analog Design", a boutique company that builds handmade tube, studio equipment.

+Additional work

+In 2025, Racy served as the mixing engineer on the song "Number 1 Fan" from the album Harmony, which won the Grammy Award for Best Children's Music Album at the 68th Annual Grammy Awards.